alok-108/kraftkit/README.md

 ## Use in GitHub Actions

-KraftKit can be used to automatically build your application into a unikernel in a GitHub Actions workflow, simply `use` `unikraft/kraftkit@staging`.
+KraftKit can be used to automatically build your application into a unikernel in a GitHub Actions workflow, "`use`" `unikraft/kraftkit@staging`.

 In the following example, a repository that has been initialized with a top-level `Kraftfile` that contains a target for qemu/x86_64 will be built every time a PR is opened, synchronized or re-opened: